 The undated version of the wrapper keeps the main design elements, as this eBay scan shows, but loses the "1953":

 Interestingly the 1953 dating on the right side panel is gone, to match the removal of the date on the front.
-I think Topps did this as the year wore on to allow sales to continue after the season ended.
-It sometimes took many months for each series to be fully distributed across the U.S.
+I think Topps did this as the years wore on to allow sales to continue after the season ended.
+It sometimes took many months for each series to be fully distributed across the U.S. back then.

 Now any theory concerning Topps is subject to something coming out of left field to dispute it but I think the similarity of the 1953 wrappers with the 1952 high number packaging is one reason veteran hobbyists think the '52 highs came in '53 wrappers.
 There are also reports of 1st series '53 packs having 52 high's mixed in with them out there so there may be something to that as well.